rtnakano1984/sanger_processing-eurofins/README.md

 # sanger_processing-eurofins

+Usage: ./mafft_batch-custom.bash $ID
+where $ID is the ID for the project and can be any.

-input fasta file(s) need to be stored in the project directory under $dat_dir but no other fasta files.
-template sequences need to be stored in $dat_dir/template.
+input fasta file(s) need to be stored in the project directory under $dat_dir/$ID but no other fasta files.
+Multiple fasta files will be automatically concatenated. template sequences need to be stored in $dat_dir/template.

 map.txt should contain three tab-deliminated columns: